QI-CSHL/QuantLabs2025/qi_2025_analysis_lab_manual/Lab07_Image_Time_Series_Analysis.md

 Load the data:

-- Go to folder BleachCorrection
+- Go to folder `Time_Series > BleachCorrection`

-- Load TRITC into Fiji by dragging the folder into the Fiji window (click yes when asked to open as a stack, but leave the checkboxes unchecked).
+- Load `TRITC` into Fiji by dragging the folder into the Fiji window (click yes when asked to open as a stack, but leave the checkboxes unchecked).